Aigburth railway station: History

 From 11 December 2006 the Monday to Saturday evening service was increased to run every 15 minutes, instead of half-hourly as previously.

 Facilities

 The station is staffed during all opening hours.
 There is a payphone, booking office and live departure and arrival screens for passenger information.
 The station has a free car park with 16 spaces, as well as secure indoor storage for 10 cycles.
 The station does not have step-free access for either platform and is not suitable for wheelchairs and prams.

 Services

-Trains operate every 20 minutes, Monday-Saturday to Southport via Liverpool Central to the north, and Hunts Cross to the south.
+Trains operate every 15 minutes, Monday-Saturday to Ormskirk via Liverpool Central to the north, and Hunts Cross to the south.
 On Sundays, services are every 30 minutes in each direction.